 Now, let’s see how to navigate your classes.

-Its Course Navigation Menu is straightforward, as it directs you to the announcements, the syllabus, class modules, and your grades.
+Its Course Navigation Menu is straightforward, directing you to the announcements, syllabus, class modules, and grades.

 The Syllabus has all the course information in one place.
 Always review it before you start, and keep checking on it once in a while.
 If you scroll down, you’ll see a course summary with all the graded items in the course.

-By going to the three bars in the upper left corner, you can see the home screen features.
-The calendar shows you all assignments that you have coming up this week, and if you click on them, Google will direct you to that task, so you can see what it’s about.
+You can see the home screen features by going to the three bars in the upper left corner.
+The calendar shows you all the assignments that you have coming up this week, and if you click on them, Google will direct you to that task so you can see what it’s about.

 You can also go to the To-do list, allowing you to see the assignments you need to do for all of your classes on a list.

-The best features Google Classroom has to offer is its Google integrated workflow.
+The best feature Google Classroom has to offer is its Google-integrated workflow.
 For example, if you are writing an essay on Google Docs, you can turn it in from there by clicking on the submit button.

 Before we finish, here are the best tips you need to have in mind when you navigate your current student portal and succeed in all your academic programs.

 Don't rely too heavily on the dashboards

 Always check the Assignments tab or even the My Grades section!
-There you’ll see all assignments which need grading with their due dates.
+There, you’ll see all assignments that need grading with their due dates.

 Use the bookmark bar!